DiegoElgart/mid-project/README.md

 3. In UserComp brings todo for each user (limited to 5 todos)
 4. Checks if todos are completed, and paints border green if so, else red
 5. Filters users by query in search input, checks in name and email

+## User Component

+1. Added a hidden div with address data of each user
+2. If Other Data is reached by mouse over, the address data appears
+3. If Other Data is clicked, the div dissappears